dhankhar313/Coursera-Courses/Google-Data-Analytics-Professional-Certificate/2. Ask Questions to Make Data-Driven Decisions/Week 1/Quiz.md

 ### Answer

-    How satisfied were you with our customer representative?In what ways did our product meet your needs?
+    How satisfied were you with our customer representative In what ways did our product meet your needs?
     What do you enjoy most about our service?

 ### Question